bayramkotan/bayramkotan/README.md

 ## About Me

+PhD Candidate and Data & Cloud Architect with a Master's degree in Engineering, specializing in network security research and deep learning applications.
+I hold industry certifications including PMP®, Microsoft Azure, Cisco CCNA, and ISC² CC, combining academic research with practical enterprise experience.

 Defining "normal" in network traffic is straightforward.
 The real challenge?
 Finding anomalies hidden like needles in haystacks of millions of packets.
 That's exactly what I do — I build machine learning models that detect network attacks in real-time, turning raw traffic data into actionable security intelligence.

-My thesis research compared 6 different algorithms (MLP, SVM, Decision Tree, Random Forest, Logistic Regression, Gaussian Naive Bayes) on the NSL-KDD dataset.
+My doctoral research compares 6 different algorithms (MLP, SVM, Decision Tree, Random Forest, Logistic Regression, Gaussian Naive Bayes) on the NSL-KDD dataset.
 The key insight?
 There's no single "best" model — each algorithm has unique strengths across DoS, Probe, R2L, and U2R attack categories.
 Context changes everything, and that's what makes this field fascinating.

-Beyond network security, I'm deeply interested in how deep learning can be applied to solve real-world problems — from financial crisis prediction using NLP and transformers to traffic classification with neural networks.
+Beyond network security, I architect data and cloud solutions while exploring how deep learning can solve real-world problems — from financial crisis prediction using NLP and transformers to traffic classification with neural networks.

 ---